 This manual describes the installation and operation of these non-catalytic wood heaters.
-These heaters meet the U.S. Environmental Protection Agency's emissions limits, and are compliant with the 2020 EPA NSPS.
+These heaters meet the U.S. Environmental Protection Agency's emissions limits, and is compliant with 2020 EPA NSPS particulate emission standards.
 This heater has been developed, tested and constructed in accordance with the requirements of UL 1482, ULC S628 and HUD standards and is listed by PFS TECO.
 It has been approved for residential and alcove installations.